mbianchidev/clickhouse-demo/README.md

 SELECT count() FROM random_data;
 ```

+For a full reference of the SQL syntax, check the [documentation](https://clickhouse.com/docs/en/sql-reference).

 ### Running ClickHouse on Kubernetes - operator

 First, you need to create a Kubernetes cluster.
 You can use Minikube or any other Kubernetes cluster.
 In our case, we will use a pre-existing Kubernetes cluster offered by Civo Cloud.